State change via one-dimensional scattering in quantum mechanics: Problem statement

 The configuration space of the system is

 and the time-independent Schr{\"o}dinger equation is

 with boundary conditions

 The constant $\mu_0\in\mathbb{R}$ has units of energy $\cdot$ length.
 Positive $\mu_0>0$ is associated with a repulsive interaction potential, while negative $\mu_0<0$ is associated with an attractive interaction potential.
-The interaction takes place along the line $x_1=x_2$ in configuration space.
+The interaction takes place along the line $x_1=x_2$ in configuration space, as shown in Fig. \ref{fig:setup}(d).

 Let

 be a Fourier decomposition of the wavefunction $\Psi$ such that the boundary conditions (\ref{boundary_conditions}) are satisfied by (\ref{fourier_decomp}).
 To get an equation for $\phi_n(x_1)$, we multiply both sides of (\ref{schrodinger}) by $\sin(n\pi x_2/L)$ and, making use of (\ref{fourier_decomp}), integrate with respect to $x_2$ over $(0,L)$.
 This yields